hashgraph/hedera-services/docs/scheduled-transactions/EET.md

-# Scheduled Transactions -- BDD tests specification
+# Scheduled Transactions -- End-to-End Tests specification

-Listed below are the set of bdd tests defined for Scheduled Transactions.
+Listed below are the set of EET defined for Scheduled Transactions.
+This is not the full list of EETs.
+More will be added in the coming days/weeks.

 ## Creation